Surrogate Measures of Operating Cash Flows and Accruals: Problems and Solutions

 58 Pages Posted: 28 Nov 2017 Last revised: 21 Mar 2022

 Date Written: April 1, 2020

-We examine the measurement error in surrogate measures of operating cash flows and accruals widely used in the accounting literature.
-We decompose the measurement error into two components, non-articulation error and omission error.
-We find that the measurement error is large in magnitude and primarily driven by the omission error.
-Furthermore, we find non-articulation events have little effect on the omission error.
-We demonstrate that the measurement error produces biased coefficients and incorrect inferences in four common research settings.
-We also provide a simple correction that eliminates the omission error and show that the correction reduces biases and improves inferences.
-Importantly, our decomposition and correction can be used by future researchers to identify, understand, and take steps to mitigate the measurement error and the resulting biases that are introduced when using surrogate measures of operating cash flows or accruals.
+We examine the implications of measurement error in surrogate measures of operating cash flows.
+We decompose the measurement error into two components—the inclusion error and the non-articulation error.
+We find that the measurement error is large in magnitude and primarily driven by the improper inclusion of accruals in surrogate cash flow measures (i.e., the inclusion error).
+Furthermore, we find the non-articulation error has little effect on the inclusion error.
+We demonstrate that the measurement error in surrogate cash flow measures produces biased coefficients and incorrect inferences in common research settings.
+We also provide a simple correction that eliminates the inclusion error and show that the correction reduces biases and improves inferences.
+Importantly, our decomposition and correction can be used by future researchers to identify, understand, and take steps to mitigate the measurement error and the resulting biases that are introduced when using surrogate measures of operating cash flows.

 Suggested Citation: Suggested Citation